 Harry & David Holdings (HDH) wants customers to enjoy the fruits -- and flowers -- of its labors.
 Its Harry and David Direct Marketing catalog and e-commerce unit offers gift baskets filled with gourmet foods, most notably its Royal Riviera pears, Moose Munch popcorn snacks, and Tower of Treats gifts.
 It also runs the Fruit-of-the-Month Club.
 Harry and David Stores sell fruits, flowers, gourmet specialties, and wine through about 50 locations in 25 states.
 The company's products are sold under its namesake Harry & David, Wolferman's, and Cushman brands.
-HDH emerged from six months in Chapter 11 bankruptcy protection in September 2011 after the court approved its reorganization plan in August.
+Harry & David Holdings was acquired in 2014 by rival 1-800-FLOWERS.COM.

 HDH's wholesale business supplies products, such as Moose Munch popcorn and other snacks, to retail clubs, department stores, grocery retailers, and other mass merchants.
 The wholesale channel helps to boost the company's sales during the non-holiday selling season.
 Indeed, more than 60% of the company's sales are made between October and December.